vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 The topic provides you with a list of all articles under the path `/article/` by default.

-## Auto Excerpt

-By default, the theme will only display the excerpt or description you specify in the article list.

-If you want the theme to automatically extract excerpts, set `plugins.blog.autoExcerpt: true` in theme options.

 ## Article

 All articles will be added to the article list by default and rendered under the path `/article/`.